Maxi100a/Olympic_Medals_Predictor/README.md

 ### Thorough Investigation
-Our project showed you can predict Olympic medal outcome based on historical data with a high level of acciraacy and high performance.
-To scale up this project, the data from Tokyo 2020 as well as real-time data into the dataset.
-The models could also be used in other sports competitions to predict the winners.
-Technically, other machine learning algrotisms can be implemeted
+Our project showed you can predict Olympic medal outcome based on historical data with a high level of accuracy with each of the models ranging from 88-92% accuracy.
+To evaluate our results, we created a confusion matrix for each model.
+A confusion matrix shows the model’s prediction compared to the true outcome.
+Our results reflected similar pattern with relatively similar outcomes in each model.
+Not considering no medals, the models predicted gold the best, with decision tree prediction it correctly 62.76%, then silver and then bronze last.
+Notably, predicting no medal was the best with random forest predicting it correctly 99.67% of the time.
+Interestingly, in the fourth row where no medal is prediction instead of either a gold, silver, or bronze medal, gold preforms the best.
+For example in the decision tree matrix, a no medal was predicted instead of a gold 26.18% compared to 38.8% for bronze.

 ## Setup